top of page

 Areas of specialization:

-Inspired by the majesty and beauty of Western Canadian mountains and oceanfront ~ the love of my life, best friend and business partner, Annik Moyal-Waldman, with whom I am married for over 30 years, and our beloved son, Nathaniel, fulfilled our dream to move to BC, Canada in 2003.
-Our family lived in the beautiful Cowichan Valley on Vancouver Island of BC, for most of our years in Western Canada.
-Our 25-year-old son, Nathaniel, originally born in Indianapolis, IN, is a graduate of The University of Victoria.
-He now works in the technology/communications field in Victoria, BC, as he pursues advanced studies.
+In 2003, the love of my life, best friend, and business partner, Annik Moyal-Waldman, with whom I have been married for over 30 years, and our beloved son, Nathaniel, fulfilled our dream to move from Ontario to BC, Canada.
+Inspired by the majesty and beauty of Western Canadian mountains and oceanfront, our family lived in the beautiful Cowichan Valley on Vancouver Island of BC for most of our years in Western Canada.
+Nathaniel, now in his mid-20s, was originally born in Indianapolis, IN, and is a graduate of The University of Victoria.
+He works in the project management/communications on Vancouver Island, BC, as he pursues advanced studies.

-Initiated in The Mankind Project (MKP) in the Spring of 2006, I have been involved with the men’s movement for almost 25 years.
+Initiated in The Mankind Project (MKP) in the Spring of 2006, I became involved with the men’s movement for 25+ years.
 I served on the Board of The Mankind Project for two years as the Vancouver Island representative and previously, as the Integration Group Chair.
-This work was so deeply transformative for me personally that I have felt called to introduce countless men to join me in sitting in local men's circles, both on Vancouver Island, and in our new N. Okanagan community, and to participate in the New Warrior Training Adventure that takes place three to five times per year in BC.
+This work was so deeply transformative for me that I felt called to introduce countless men to join me in sitting in local men's circles, both on Vancouver Island, and in our new N. Okanagan community, and to participate in the New Warrior Training Adventure that takes place three to five times per year in BC.
 These transformative outdoor leadership adventures teach men about the importance of integrity, responsibility, accountability.
-I get to continually see that a man’s life can literally be saved through such a simple act as sitting in circle.
-Repeatedly, I have been awed to witness the magic of healing and transformation.
+Repeatedly, I am awed to witness the magic of healing and transformation that occurs through such a simple act as sitting in circle.
+Time and time again, I observe that a man’s life can literally be saved through such opportunities.

-In 2009, I served as the Executive Director of a non-profit I co-founded called West Coat Men’s Support Society (WCMSS).
-Here, I began supporting men with peer-based counselling, encouraging them to live their healthiest, most happy lives!
-At the suggestion of my spouse who observed that I was my most joyful, engaged and passionate self while serving men, I chose to channel my love and passion for supporting men and their families into a career as a helping professional.
+In 2009, I served as the Executive Director of a non-profit he co-founded called West Coast Men’s Support Society (WCMSS).
+Here, I began supporting men with peer-based counselling, encouraging them to live their happiest, healthiest lives.
+At the suggestion of my spouse who observed that I was at my most joyful, engaged, and passionate while serving men, I chose to channel my love and passion for supporting men and their families into a career as a helping professional.

 In 2013, I pursued my M.A. in Counselling Psychology at Yorkville University.
 Prior to graduating, I undertook a practicum at The Cowichan Tribes Counselling, while coordinating a parenting program for men on a part-time basis at the Duncan, BC House of Friendship.
-The beauty, wisdom and gentleness of the First Nations culture and their deep connection with Mother Earth really spoke to me, personally.
-Following graduation, I furthered my education with certificates in: Humanitarian Response to Natural Disasters and Conflict, Community First Aid and the Journey to Wellness - Trauma & Shame.
+The beauty, wisdom, and gentleness of the First Nations culture and their deep connection with Mother Earth really spoke to me.
+Following graduation, I furthered my education with certificates in: Humanitarian Response to Natural Disasters and Conflict, Community First Aid, and the Journey to Wellness - Trauma & Shame.

-In 2015, I graduated with my M.A. in Counselling Psychology, and in Autumn of 2016, I embarked upon my PhD, studying Ecopsychology at Project Nature Connect which is affiliated with West Coast University.
-By late 2016, honoured to be invited to work at the world-renowned Round Lake Treatment Centre (RLTC) in the Okanagan Valley where ‘Culture is Treatment’ and always eager for our next grand adventure, Annik & I moved to the Northern Okanagan region.
-Since early 2017, I served as a Wellness Facilitator/Counsellor in RLTC's Indigenous treatment program.
+In 2013, I graduated with an M.A. in Counselling Psychology.
+In the Autumn of 2016, I embarked upon my PhD, studying Ecopsychology at Project Nature Connect which is affiliated with West Coast University.
+By late 2016, honoured to be invited to work at the world-renowned Round Lake Treatment Centre (RLTC) in the Okanagan Valley where ‘Culture is Treatment’ and always eager for their next grand adventure, Annik & I moved to the Northern Okanagan region.
+From 2017 to 2021, I served as a Wellness Facilitator/Counsellor in RLTC's Indigenous treatment program.
 I assisted clients to heal wounds associated with ancestral trauma (i.e., abuse, addiction, grief, loss and shame).
 I also supported RLTC's Recovery Home for over a year as Clinical Counsellor.
-In the Fall of 2022, I successfully completed my PhD in Applied Ecopsychology.
+In the Spring of 2023, I successfully completed my PhD in Applied Ecopsychology.

 Another important aspect of my life's calling is my music.
 I am an accomplished and published singer-songwriter-poet who released my first CD titled “Waldo Wants to Wake-up the World" in 2002.
-I perform at local Vernon coffee houses, in addition to other functions, including MKP graduation ceremonies, Baha’i’ events, Jewish events, environmental and peace causes.
+I have performed at local coffee houses, in addition to other functions, including MKP graduation ceremonies, various spiritual, environmental, and peace causes.
 I have additionally published a book of prose.
 Both my CD and book can be found on Amazon.
-I enjoy all that the west coast has to offer with my beautiful family, including kayaking, biking, golfing, tennis, skiing, and hiking!
+In my leisure time, I enjoy all that the west coast has to offer with my beautiful family and friends, including kayaking, biking, golfing, tennis, skiing, and hiking!

 bottom of page